 In ancient Buddhist and Tibetan meditation culture, these underlying currents of the present moment enable us to energize our consciousness and balance the mind.

 In more recent years, science has demonstrated that even the smallest forms of sickness are far more difficult to overcome when the mind is in constant distress.

 When the mind is uneasy, a sense of urgency is communicated to the body, which will cause the nervous system to respond with anxiety and adrenaline.

-Your body will eventual need a chance to rest, and meditation has been proven to provide the perfect environment for this to effectively happen.
-These revelations give rise to Mindfulness Based Stress Reduction (MBSR) — an established set of meditation techniques shown to reduce symptoms of stress, anxiety and depression.
+Your body will eventually need a chance to rest, and meditation has been proven to provide the perfect environment for this to effectively happen.
+These revelations give rise to Mindfulness-Based Stress Reduction (MBSR) — an established set of meditation techniques shown to reduce symptoms of stress, anxiety, and depression.